Arthritis of the big toe (Hallux Rigidus)

 In the earlier stages of arthritis, a steroid injection into the joint may help.

-Surgery should only be considered after the treatment options listed above have been tried.
+You should only consider surgery after you have tried the treatment options listed above.

 What surgical options are available?

-In the early stages of arthritis, when the main complaint is pain from the osteophytes (bone spurs) rather than general arthritic pain, there is an option to just remove the osteophytes (cheilectomy) and keep the joint.
-However, if this procedure is not successful then a fusion procedure may be needed.
+In the early stages of arthritis, the main issue is pain from the osteophytes (bone spurs) rather than from general arthritic pain.
+To help with this, there is an option to remove the osteophytes (cheilectomy) and keep the joint.
+If this is not successful, you may need a fusion procedure.

-In more advanced arthritis, a fusion procedure is thought to be the best option.
-With this procedure an incision (cut) is made on the top of your toe and the bones on either side of your joint are joined together.
+In more advanced arthritis, fusion is thought to be the best option.
+During this procedure, the surgeon will make an incision (cut) on the top of your toe and join the bones on either side of your joint together.
 This is usually held together with either screws, plates, or a combination of both.
 Once healed, the joint remains stiff and the pain goes, as the joint surfaces no longer rub on each other.

-In some cases, particularly with those patients who do not move around much, a silastic joint replacement can be considered, but there is no long-term evidence to support this treatment.
+In some cases, particularly with patients who do not move around much, we can consider a silastic joint replacement.
+However, there is no long-term evidence to support this treatment.

-You will discuss these procedures with your surgeon before any treatment is decided.
-Your surgeon will discuss which is more appropriate for your condition, and you will have an opportunity to ask any questions or raise any concerns you may have.
+You will discuss these procedures with your surgeon, before any decisions are made about treatment.
+Your surgeon will discuss which procedure is more appropriate for your condition.
+Please use this time to ask any questions or raise any concerns you may have.

 Will I have a general anaesthetic?